-An overview of the main bus and train routes currently operating in the Yorkshire Dales is shown on these maps for the summer and winter seasons.
+An overview of the main bus and train routes in the Yorkshire Dales is shown on these maps for the summer and winter seasons.

-There are many bus services within the Yorkshire Dales which run throughout the year (click here for a list), these are supplemented by extra DalesBus services during the Summer period, which usually mainly operate on Sundays and Bank Holidays from Easter until mid-October.
+There are many bus services within the Yorkshire Dales which run throughout the year (click here for a list), these are supplemented by extra DalesBus services during the Summer period, which mainly operate on Sundays and Bank Holidays from mid-April until mid-October.

-For the latest news visit our News Page and follow @DalesBus on Twitter.
+For the latest news visit our News Page and follow @DalesBus on Twitter or Facebook.

 To find out how to get further public transport information for the Yorkshire Dales and surrounding areas, visit the Journey Planners page, which contains links to online journey planners and details of other sources of transport information.